CurtTilmes/raku-dbsqlite/README.md

 1. You don't need placeholders/arguments.
 2. You don't want the results.

-As a special added bonus, however, you can execute multiple statements separated by semi-colons in one shot:
+As a special added bonus you can execute multiple statements separated by semi-colons in one shot:

 ```perl6
 $s.execute(q:to/END/);